rgyoung6/DBTCShiny/README.md

 Reduced taxonomic assignment files have fewer columns in the main taxa_reduced.tsv file than the taxaAssign files as columns are collapsed.
 In addition, the values in the taxonomic columns in parentheses represent the average values across all of the results with the same taxonomic assignment (see taxon_assign() intrepretation above).

 The columns include, superkingdom, phylum, class, order, family, genus, species, Top_BLAST, Final_Common_Names, Final_Rank, Final_Taxa, Result_Code, RepSequence, Number_ASV, Average_ASV_Length, Number_Occurrences, Average_ASV_Per_Sample, Median_ASV_Per_Sample, Results.

+Add in a note about the representative sequence for the taxa and how I got it.

 ### Dependencies
 - pbapply()